apkanwar/RootMyPhone/README.md

 # RootMyPhone
-For People who need an app with clear instructions on how to root thier phone
+For people who need an app with clear instructions on how to root thier phone!